dilner1/the_tea_house/README.md

 # Deployment

-Create project in github
+Create Project in Github

 Open github
-Using the code institute template found click ‘Use this template’ button Choose a unique name
+- Using the code institute template found click ‘Use this template’ button
+- Choose a unique name
-Click ‘Create repository from template’ button
+- Click ‘Create repository from template’ button
-The initial set up may take some time to load so just be patient
+- The initial set up may take some time to load so just be patient

 https://github.com/Code-Institute-Org/gitpod-full-template

-install Django
+Install Django

-type the following command:
+- type the following command:
     pip install Django==4.0.5

-Once downloaded there should be a success message in the terminal
+- Once downloaded there should be a success message in the terminal

-Start Django Project in Github
+- Start Django Project in Github

-To start a new Django project type the following commend, there should be no spaces in the name of your project:
+- To start a new Django project type the following commend, there should be no spaces in the name of your project:

     django-admin startproject your_project_name .

-the . at the end means the project will be created in the current directory
+- This dot at the end means the project will be created in the current directory

-look in the .gitignore file, it should contain the following already:
+**Look in the .gitignore file, it should contain the following already:**
+If not then download these and use the command pip3 freeze -- local > requirements.txt - this wil make sure we can run our site remotely by requiring the host to use these packages.

 core.Microsoft*
 core.mongo*